rafaelcacilhas/portfolio/src/data/blog-posts/c-stuff.md

 Fascinating stuff.

 I am eager to learn more about graphics programming.
 Is there a default path to start with it in 2024?
-I thought about going to Godot, but I think I want to start with something more fundamental.
-I'll probably stay in Javascript land for a while and learn some three.js
+I thought about going to a framework like Godot, but I think I want to start with something more fundamental.
+I'm thinking on [Odin](https://odin-lang.org/), but I'll probably stay in Javascript land for a while and learn some three.js